 III.
-Methodological Challenges

-Data selection issues and standardisation

-To achieve a standard measurement across our portfolio, our metrics were chosen based on their relevancy for the largest number of MDIF-supported organisations.
+Methodological challenges Data selection issues and standardisation To achieve a standard measurement across our portfolio, our metrics were chosen based on their relevancy for the largest number of MDIF-supported organisations.
 Yet, despite our efforts to standardise measurements across our portfolio, the media companies we invest in are diverse in terms of their business models, geographic focus and media type.
 Given these differences, the available data are to some extent affected by selection issues, with some clients able to provide accurate data for some indicators but not others.
 As a result, some clients are omitted from certain sections and, thus, each indicator may have a slightly different number of clients in any given year.

 For example, our Impact Dashboard methodology is designed to assess media outlets that produce news and information content and are focused on generating revenues to support their operations.
-This means that some investees (such as early-stage companies focused on developing an idea or tool to support digital media instead of producing news content themselves, as well as technology businesses that offer platforms to connect users, rather than provide news and information to audiences) do not find many of the included indicators relevant.
-Examples of such clients include, for example, OnionDev that provides services such as a voice-activated social network for illiterate rural people in India, and Colab that connects Brazilian citizens with local administrations.
+This means that some investees (such as early-stage companies focused on developing an idea or tool to support digital media instead of producing news content themselves, or technology businesses that offer platforms to connect users, rather than provide news and information to audiences) do not find many of the included indicators relevant.
+Examples of such clients include OnionDev, which provides services such as a voice-activated social network for 25 0 to 100 score, with higher scores indicating better performance: 1-50 "Less effective", 50-100 "More effective" illiterate rural people in India, and Colab, which connects Brazilian citizens with local administrations.
 In those cases, we ask clients to provide data only for those indicators that are relevant to their work.
+Additionally, at times a specific metric is not applicable to a client during the period of evaluation or a client is unable to provide updated numbers on an annual basis.
+In a limited number of cases, when clients are unable to provide updated data for the current year, we use the last year of fully vetted data as a proxy until actual data are available.
+Overall, the Impact Dashboard is based on the best available information at the time of publication and we use our best efforts to avoid bias and ensure that the analysis reflects the underlying performance of MDIF-supported organisations.